 Research projects

-Below is a list of research projects in reverse chronological order, grouped by countries, with my role and the sources of funding in brackets.
+Below is a list of research projects in reverse chronological order, grouped by countries, with my role and the sources of funding.
 The results are described in papers and patents.
 In some projects, we developed proof-of-concept software.

 In Poland

-1. Scalable in-memory data store systems based on mixed-consistency data types and replication algorithms for efficient and anomaly-free data management in the emerging NVM-based computer architectures (Principal Investigator, funded by Foundation for Polish Science - FNP).
-Home page: <https://www.cs.put.poznan.pl/persistentdatastore/>
+1. Scalable in-memory data store systems based on mixed-consistency data types and replication algorithms for efficient and anomaly-free data management in the emerging NVM-based computer architectures, in short: The Persistent Datastore Project, funded by Foundation for Polish Science (FNP), TEAM.

-2. Novel methods and coherence algorithms for transactional datastores (Principal Investigator, funded by Foundation for Polish Science - FNP)
+2. Novel methods and coherence algorithms for transactional datastores, funded by Foundation for Polish Science (FNP), IMPULS.

-3. Eventually consistent replication: Algorithms and methods (Principal Investigator, funded by Polish National Science Centre - NCN)
+3. Eventually consistent replication: Algorithms and methods, funded by Polish National Science Centre (NCN), OPUS.

-4. Concurrency control and fault-tolerance for distributed transactional memory (Principal Investigator, funded by Polish National Science Centre - NCN)
+4. Concurrency control and fault-tolerance for distributed transactional memory, funded by Polish National Science Centre (NCN), HARMONIA.

-5. Development, design and implementation of methods, algorithms, and tools for transactional replication in distributed transactional memory (Supervisor, this was my PhD student’s grant, funded by Polish National Science Centre - NCN)
+1. Development, design and implementation of methods, algorithms, and tools for transactional replication in distributed transactional memory.
+This was my PhD student’s grant, funded by Polish National Science Centre (NCN), PRELUDIUM.

-6. Behavioural Types for Reliable Large-Scale Software Systems (Management Committee member, ICT European Cooperation in Science and Technology (COST) Action IC1201)
+2. Behavioural Types for Reliable Large-Scale Software Systems.
+ICT European Cooperation in Science and Technology (COST) Action IC1201.

-9. Effective service state replication and recovery in distributed mobile systems (Co-Investigator, funded by Polish National Research Council - KBN)
+1. Effective service state replication and recovery in distributed mobile systems, funded by Polish National Research Council (KBN).

-10. Integration of information systems for public administration (Co-Investigator, funded by Polish National Research Council - KBN)
+2. Integration of information systems for public administration, funded by Polish National Research Council (KBN).

-11. Algorithms for distributed systems management (Co-Investigator, funded by Polish National Research Council - KBN)
+3. Algorithms for distributed systems management, funded by Polish National Research Council (KBN).

 In Switzerland

-1. Semantics-guided design and implementation of group communication middleware (Co-Investigator with prof. André Schiper and prof. Uwe Nestmann, funded by Swiss National Science Foundation - SNF)
+1. Semantics-guided design and implementation of group communication middleware, with prof. André Schiper and prof. Uwe Nestmann, funded by Swiss National Science Foundation (SNF).

-2. Semantics-guided design and implementation of group communication middleware (Co-Investigator with prof. Uwe Nestmann and prof. André Schiper, funded by Hasler-Stiftung Foundation)
+2. Semantics-guided design and implementation of group communication middleware, with prof. Uwe Nestmann and prof. André Schiper, funded by Hasler-Stiftung Foundation.

-3. Semantics-guided design and implementation of group communication middleware (Co-Investigator with prof. André Schiper and prof. Uwe Nestmann, funded by EPFL)
+3. Semantics-guided design and implementation of group communication middleware, with prof. André Schiper and prof. Uwe Nestmann, funded by EPFL.

 In England

-1. Wide-area programming: Language, semantics and infrastructure design (Participant, with prof. Peter Sewell (Principal Investigator), prof. Robin Milner (Co-Investigator), and dr James Leifer, funded by Engineering and Physical Sciences Research Council - EPSRC)
+1. Wide-area programming: Language, semantics and infrastructure design, funded by Engineering and Physical Sciences Research Council (EPSRC).
+Grant applicants: prof. Peter Sewell (Principal Investigator), prof. Robin Milner (Co-Investigator, a Turing Award laureate 1991), and dr James Leifer.

-2. Calculi for interactive systems: Theory and experiment (Participant, with prof. Robin Milner (Principal Investigator), prof. Philippa Gardner (Co-Investigator), and prof. Peter Sewell, funded by Engineering and Physical Sciences Research Council - EPSRC)
+2. Calculi for interactive systems: Theory and experiment, funded by Engineering and Physical Sciences Research Council (EPSRC).
+Grant applicants: prof. Robin Milner (Principal Investigator), prof. Philippa Gardner (Co-Investigator), and prof. Peter Sewell.

 Software